kevans0625/Employee-Directory/README.md

 # Employee-Directory
-A React Empolyee Directory application.
-This applications to breaks up the UI into components, manages component state, and responds to user events.
+A React Employee Directory application.
+This applications breaks up the UI into components, manages component state, and responds to user events.

 ## What it is
 This application allows users view an entire employee directory at once and filter by employee names.